 The jacket comes in a limited range of colors.
 The availability of colors depends which country you’re in.

 Of course, lighter colors get dirty easily.
-The ends of my sleeves are usually always edged with grey (e.g. can be easily washed off though).
+I have the beige and the ends of my sleeves are usually always edged with gray from dirt (e.g. can be easily washed off though).
 By contrast, the black doesn’t show any stains.

-The parka is very basic with a classic silhouette:
+The design of the parka is very basic/ minimalist with a classic silhouette:

-Not too bulky or slim-fitting in my opinion.
+It is not too bulky or slim-fitting.
 The zips are hidden and so are the pockets (kind of).

 We can layer the jacket over a thick hoodie and it’s still a comfortable fit.